Deployment

 --skip-build false Skip running build first

---serve-static/--no-serve-static true Serve static assets directly
+--serve-static/--no-serve-static true Serve static assets directly (disable when a CDN hosts them)

 Build + serve in one step